mliebelt/pgn-reader/README.md

 # In a Nutshell

-pgn-reader is up to now only used by pgn-viewer.
-You will find the detailed documentation about pgn-viewer (formerly named PgnViewerJS, which is a bad name for NPM) in the [top-level directory](../../readme.md).
+pgn-reader is the backend for pgn-viewer, and only used by it.
+It should be usable by itself to read and play through a game, though.
+It should at least be usable to perform some checks on a game read.

 ## How to Install